Degree two unirational parametrizations over the real field: The classification of surfaces with biregular involutions over non-closed fields

 First note that $\mathrm{rk} \, \Pic (\overline{X}') = 6$ and its generators over $\mathbb Q$ are

 where $E_0$ is an exceptional curve defined over $\mathbb C$ in the fiber at $(\sqrt{a_0} : 1)$, $E_2$ is an exceptional curve defined over $\mathbb C$ in the fiber at $(\sqrt{a_2} : 1)$, and $F$ is a general fiber for $f$.
 We denote the Galois conjugates of $E_0$ and $E_2$ by $E_0'$ and $E_2'$ respectively.
 Then we have $E_0+E_0' \sim F$ and $E_2+\tau E_2' \sim F$.
-Thus we have $\rk \, \Pic(X)^{\tau'} = 2$ and it is generated by $F$ and $K_{X'}$ over $\mathbb Q$.
+Thus we have $\rk \, \Pic(X')^{\tau'} = 2$ and it is generated by $F$ and $K_{X'}$ over $\mathbb Q$.
 The involution $\tau'$ acts on this space trivially.

 To see the minimality of $(X', \tau')$, we need to understand extremal rays of $\overline{\mathrm{NE}}(X')^G$.
 One ray is generated by $F$.
 Another ray is generated by a sum of disjoint two $(-2)$-curves.
-Indeed, the anticanonical divisor $-K_X$ is a big and nef divisor contracting four disjoint $(-2)$-curves which are sections for $f$.
+Indeed, the anticanonical divisor $-K_X$ is a big and nef divisor contracting four disjoint $(-2)$-curves which are sections for $\pi$.
 It follows that $-K_{X'}$ is also a big and nef divisor contracting two disjoint $(-2)$-curves.
+This implies that there is no equivariant birational contraction contracting the disjoint union of $(-1)$-curves.
+Indeed, if such a contraction exists, then the sum of $(-1)$-curves has to span a ray of $\overline{\mathrm{NE}}(X')^G$.
 Thus our assertion follows.

 Now note that the fibers at $(\pm \sqrt{a_0} : 1)$ are type (2-a) and the fibers at $(\pm \sqrt{a_2} : 1)$ are type (2-b).
 So this is an example for both (2-a) and (2-b). \end{example}

 \begin{example} Let $X$ be the surface considered in Example~\ref{example:(2-a)(2-b)}.
 Let $\zeta$ be the involution on $X$ defined by mapping as